ERC club news

 More information by contacting your employer's Europe cell or the ERCcle coordination.

-The European Research Council (or European Research Council, ERC) finances, within the European Union, exploratory and risky research projects.
+The European Research Council (or European Research Council, ERC) funds, within the European Union, exploratory and risky research projects.
 It is a "white scientist" programme dedicated to research at the frontier of knowledge, for which the sole selection criterion is scientific excellence.

-- Encourage (teacher-researchers) to apply to the ERC and create a dynamic.
+- Encourage (teacher-researchers to apply to the ERC and create a dynamic.

 - Winners of a completed or ongoing European Research Council (ERC) contract.